warrenshea/notes/dev.es6-foreveryone!.online-course.md

     ```
 * `--fix` only works for pure JS files, not HTML or Markdown

-###  Module 12.43: ESLint inside Ataom and Sublime Text
+###  Module 12.43: ESLint inside Atom and Sublime Text
 * SublimeLinter 3 is a Sublime plugin/framework
 * Use Sublime Package Manager to `SublimeLinter`
 * Use Sublime Package Manager to `SublimeLinter-contrib-eslint`